verus-lang/verus/source/docs/guide/src/spec_lib.md

 See the [Equality via extensionality](extensional_equality.md) section for more details.)

 An `ISet` and a `Set` can never be equal because their types disagree;
-should you find yourself needing to relate them, consider the `GSet::congruent` predicate.
+should you find yourself needing to relate them, consider the `Set::congruent` predicate, or convert the `Set` to an `ISet` with `to_iset()` before checking for equality.
 (In non-library code, it is best practice to use exclusively the finite or infinite variant, if feasible.)

 Proofs about set cardinality (`Set::len`) and set finiteness (`ISet::finite`) often require inductive proofs.